 Kohima is connected to Imphal in Manipur (123 km) and Guwahati in Assam (400 km) by road.

-Two major highway that connects Nagaland are NH39 and NH 36.
+Two major highway that connects Nagaland is NH39 and NH 36.
 NH 39 connects Kohima, Imphal and Dimapur to the rest of the country and NH 36 connects Assam (Nagaon) with Dimapur.

 Proposed Asian Highway (AH-1), which is a part of the India-Myanmar-Thailand Trilateral Highway also passes through Dimapur, Which connects Guwahati to Imphal and Moreh.